Data systems as pipelines

 I do not want that advice trapped in a spreadsheet.
 The course advice page shares cleaned, anonymous student responses from previous semesters, grouped by semester and response type.

-"Do not just aim to finish the assignments.
+"Aim past finishing the assignments.
 Try to leave each topic with a mental picture of what problem that tool solves and why someone would choose it."

 Evidence and context